curious-jen/aiven/README.md

-# Aiven Quickstart Guide
+# Aiven Quickstart Guide with Java

-This repo houses a getting started guide to walk through a mock setup up of: Aiven for Apache Kafka®, Aiven for Flink® and well as integrating Aiven Obseribility components (Influx DB, OpenSearch®, and Grafana®).
+This repo houses a getting started guide to walk through a mock setup of Aiven for Apache Kafka®, Aiven for Flink® and well as integrating Aiven Obseribility components (Influx DB, OpenSearch®, and Grafana®).
 Our completed work will include the following components:

+ - A producer (in Java) sending mock IOT data to Kafka.
+ - A Flink service filtering the incoming messages and sending the filtered data to Kafka
  - A Kafka service integrated with the Aiven Observability stack.
- - A producer (in Java) sending data to Kafka.
- - A Flink service filtering the incoming messages and sending the filtered data to Kafka

 ## Setup and Configuration